Salbutamol: Names

 Salbutamol is the international nonproprietary name (INN) while albuterol is the United States Adopted Name (USAN).
 The drug is usually manufactured and distributed as the sulfate salt (salbutamol sulfate).

 It was first sold by Allen & Hanburys (UK) under the brand name Ventolin, and has been used for the treatment of asthma ever since.
-The drug is marketed under many names worldwide.
+The drug is marketed under many names.

 Misuse

 Albuterol and other beta-2 adrenergic agonists are used by some recreational bodybuilders.

 Doping

 As of 2011 there was no evidence that an increase in physical performance occurs after inhaling salbutamol, but there are various reports for benefit when delivered orally or intravenously.
 In spite of this, salbutamol required "a declaration of Use in accordance with the International Standard for Therapeutic Use Exemptions" under the 2010 WADA prohibited list.
 This requirement was relaxed when the 2011 list was published to permit the use of "salbutamol (maximum 1600 micrograms over 24 hours) and salmeterol when taken by inhalation in accordance with the manufacturers' recommended therapeutic regimen."

 Abuse of the drug may be confirmed by detection of its presence in plasma or urine, typically exceeding 1,000 ng/mL.
 The window of detection for urine testing is on the order of just 24 hours, given the relatively short elimination half-life of the drug, estimated at between 5 and 6 hours following oral administration of 4 mg.